How does ECFS define belonging and inclusion?

 - The Latinx Youth Conference

-The DEI team is dedicated to promoting the four goals for anti-bias work, according to writer Louise Derman-Sparks.
+The inclusion and belonging team is dedicated to promoting the four goals for anti-bias work, according to writer Louise Derman-Sparks.
 We seek to support students who are comfortable with the following concepts:

-- Identity — Students will understand the multiple facets of their identities, know where those traits come from, and feel comfortable being themselves in diverse settings.
+- Identity — Students will understand the multiple facets of their identities, know where those traits come from, and feel comfortable being themselves in a variety of settings.

 - Justice — Students will be aware of bias and injustice, both individual and systemic, will understand the short and long-term impact of injustice, and will know about those who have fought for more fairness and justice in our world.